Smoother response. Faster recovery. Reduced costs.

 Conduct a 30 / 60 day follow up to discuss recommendations and longer term risks.

 Business interruption (BI) represents 36% of the cost of a cyber breach, averaging a whopping $1.42 million per breach.

-Gaining access to Active Directory is often a goal of threat actors during the lateral movement phase of the overall intrusion.
-In this blog, we look at two key workstreams we use to add security layers that make it more difficult for threat actors to achieve this goal.
+Gaining access to Active Directory is often a goal of threat actors during an intrusion.
+In this blog, we look at two key workstreams that add security layers making it more difficult for threat actors to achieve this goal.

 The worst of the Log4j fire drill might be behind us (for now), but the opportunity for new exploits still remains.
 Learn how a Software Bill of Materials (SBOM) and other best practices can help reduce future impacts and improve your overall security posture.

 In Part 2 of our Improving Cybersecurity Resilience blogs, we cover five additional capabilities that round out the list of security basics that we believe all organizations should implement.

 Credentials being stolen, reused, or even guessed often leads to an intrusion, or turns what could have been a small incident into an enterprise-wide issue.
 Multifactor Authentication (MFA) is a critical layer of protection to help minimize this risk.